QuickBooks Blog

 An illustration of how to maximize Schedule C deductions, including using the home office deduction.

 The first step for self-employed tax deductions is to keep detailed records.
 You’ll want to maintain accurate records of all your business-related income and expenses.
 This includes receipts, invoices, bank statements, and financial records.
-From there, to maximize your Schedule C deductions, don’t forget to:
+From there, to maximize your Schedule C deductions, consider the following tips:

-Also, depending on your business structure, you might qualify for the QBI deduction, up to 20% of your qualified business income.
+Also, depending on your business structure, you might qualify for the Qualified Business Income (QBI) deduction, up to 20% of your qualified business income.
 Using these tax deductions for 1099 contractors and self-employed individuals can reduce your Schedule C taxes when it comes to tax time.

 Find peace of mind come tax time